• Skip to primary navigation

 Home / Travel Safety

-Travel Safety Last Updated · Feb 9th, 2023 · Daniel James
+Travel Safety Last Updated 路 Mar 9th, 2025 路 Daniel James

-If you’ve only just learned about San Miguel de Allende, it is a charming colonial-style city known for being colorful and full of culture.
+If you’re only just learning about San Miguel de Allende, it’s a charming colonial-style city known for being colorful and full of culture.

-The city encompasses 24 blocks of narrow streets, vibrant markets full of artisans, an active wine scene, and impressive cuisine.
+The city encompasses 24 blocks of narrow streets, vibrant markets full of artisans, an active wine scene, and some pretty impressive cuisine.

 Overall, this city which is located just 4 hours from the capital and is one of the best destinations in Mexico for those who want to walk around and take in the sights, people-watch, and immerses themselves in the culture.

-• Is It Safe to Travel to San Miguel de Allende Right Now?
+• Is San Miguel de Allende Safe Right Now?

-• Is San Miguel de Allende Safe to Travel Alone?
+• Solo Travel in San Miguel de Allende

-• Is San Miguel de Allende Safe at Night?
+• San Miguel de Allende Safety at Night

 • Backpacking San Miguel de Allende Safety